nero-tyagi/comsol/README.md

 Hello!
 This code helps you process COMSOL files.
 You might use COMSOL to conduct studies and then export plots from those studies.
 You might even have parametric studies in your COMSOL files that have many parameters, and exporting multiple plots for each of those parameters and then organizing them is a pain.
-This code helps you do that.
+This code streamlines your workflow by generating presets for all your plots and then exporting them in a standardized way.

-This has only been tested for Fluid plots but it should work for other physics plots as well.
+This has only been tested for Fluids plots, but it should work for other physics plots as well.
 The main kind of plotgroup that this code can handle is a 2DPlotGroup.
+Other plotgroups are experimental.
 Under the 2DPlotGroup category, currently supported subplots include:

 - Surface Plot
 - Arrow Surface Plot